ktnlvr/gray-walls/wiki/content/rules/traits.md

 Traits represent those moments when your character gets into trouble not because they couldn't act differently, but because they choose to.

-You can either browse the table and pick whichever sounds most suitable or roll `3d6` and taek the total.
+You can either browse the table and pick whichever sounds most suitable or roll `6d6` and take the total.

 |     | Trait             | Gain experience when...                                         |
 | --- | ----------------- | --------------------------------------------------------------- |